enver-haase/vaadin-flow-dui/README.md

 # Declarative UI for Vaadin Flow

 This is basically Vaadin-8-style Declarative UI for Vaadin Flow.
-So unlike Polymer / LitElement templates, it's completely interpreted on the server-side.
-No surprises and inconsistencies between client- and server-side state; but also no Polymer-style support for client-side Javascript.
-The goal is to support the same HTML like in a Polymer template (minus all the JavaScript), but offer additional attributes for convenience.
+The goal is to externalize the layout of the components in your application and have it as much more readable HTML/XML instead of cluttering up your Java code.
+It's completely interpreted and converted to a Component-tree on the server-side.

+# Why use this over Polymer / LitElement templates?

+I created this addon, because of two major issues:

+ * The initial state of components in Polymer / LitElement templates is not available on the server-side.
+Although, there are now [plans to support this in Vaadin 18](https://vaadin.com/blog/future-of-html-templates-in-vaadin).
+ * Vaadin did not intend to support [@Id to map components from a LitElement template](https://vaadin.com/labs/lit-element) to a field in Java.
+But in the meantime they [changed their stance on this](https://vaadin.com/blog/future-of-html-templates-in-vaadin), too:

+So now that my most important concerns are being or will be addressed, it remains to be seen how useful this addon will be in the future.
+But currently it still offers a few advantages for the purely Java-based approach of Vaadin Flow that could very well be worth it.
+ * While the HTML-like syntax of DUI is mostly compatible with the syntax from Polymer / LitElement templates, it adds a few conveniences e.g. regarding sizing and layouting.
 See the [list of supports tags and attributes](#currently-supported-elements-and-attributes) further down.
+ * It's extensible.
+Add your own custom elements and attributes!
+ * Definitely no inconsistencies between client- and server-side state as everything is done through the server-side Java API.

+To be fair, there's also a potential disadvantage to keep in mind: The memory overhead on the server-side is bigger compared to Polymer / LitElement as every element in the template will have a corresponding Component, not just the ones you need to access in Java.
+But in principle I'd expect the overhead to be similar to Vaadin 8's Declarative UI.

 # How does it work?

-A component (or view) based on DUI consists of two parts: A Java class extending `TemplateComposite` and an HTML file beside it (same name, but .html extension).
+A component or view based on DUI consists of two parts:
+ * a Java class extending `TemplateComposite`
+ * an HTML file containing the component tree
+Per default, the HTML file is expected beside the Java class (same name, but .html extension) in the classpath.
 The HTML is parsed on the server-side.
 Components are created from HTML elements using `ComponentFactory` implementations.
 And `ComponentPostProcessor` implementations can be used to share mapping logic between all Components, e.g. for [mixin interfaces](https://vaadin.com/docs/v14/flow/creating-components/tutorial-component-mixins.html).
 The standard Vaadin components and the most important HTML elements work out of the box.
-It's easy to add your own elements.
+But it's easy to add your own elements.

 ## Basic Example